humanet3: the third attempt at a human-centered internet

 The group analyzes, deconstructs, and contributes to initiatives aiming at a human-centered digital transformation.
 Its focus will be the digital public space, as space for debate and expressing opinion on the internet.
 This space is defined by its accessibility and its function, not by its ownership.
 It includes, in particular, all platforms which claim to contribute to the public good, are generally open to everyone, and are used by the people to communicate personal and political views to a broad audience.

-In the last years, the rise of generative artificial intelligence applications, such as ChatGPT and Midjourney, is creating new challenges.
+In the last years, this development has been accompanied by the rise of generative AI applications, such as ChatGPT and Midjourney, which created new challenges.
 While such AI tools have existed in the past, the mass availability and high quality of their output is a novelty.
 Public discourse is based on trust and a common ground of knowledge and ‘truth’.
-Growing uncertainty about the authenticity or forgery of content, and even about the human quality of one’s interlocutor, will reshape the way our discussion culture functions.
-The economic effects of generative AI on human creativity, the traditional human-based innovation system, and concentration of private power still remain uncertain and yet may well require additional regulatory action.
-Moreover, existing biases in the training data of AI systems – and in society – can be replicated on a new scale.
+Growing uncertainty about the authenticity or forgery of content, and even about the human quality of one’s interlocutor, reshapes the way in which our discussion culture functions.
+Furthermore, new agents and possibilities for engagement challenge established conceptions of intersubjective relationships.
+The socioeconomic effects of generative AI on human creativity, the traditional human-based innovation system, and the concentration of private power are still uncertain and may require additional regulatory action.
+Moreover, existing biases in AI systems – and in society – can be amplified on a new scale.
 This could exacerbate current patterns of discrimination against minorities and other marginalized groups.
-Against the backdrop of these factual and normative developments, the group analyzes, deconstructs, and contributes to initiatives aiming at a human-centered digital transformation from the perspective of public law, competition law, and computational social sciences in cooperation with other researchers from the Max Planck network and beyond.